mmmillican/new/README.md

-# new
+# Michael Millican
-After setup repository creation
+Initial repository setup for new account.
+This is great.